 The Student Learning Outcomes for an academic program are comprised by two main blocks: Institutional Learning Outcomes and Program Learning Outcomes.
 The Institutional Learning Outcomes are defined and reviewed by the Academy of Institutional Learning Outcomes.
-The Program Level Learning Outcomes are defined and reviewed by the Academies.
+The Program Level Learning Outcomes are defined and reviewed by the Academies (structured for each program?).